Disabled Students' Allowances

 The Study Needs Assessment normally takes about two hours and is a confidential but informal discussion about your needs in relation to your chosen course.

 The assessment will explore a range of study strategies from support workers and equipment to assistance with travel and non-core text book allowances.
 Your assessor will give you the opportunity to try out any specialist equipment or software that may be appropriate to your needs.

-Please see our 'How to access support' pages for more information about support at UWE Bristol.
+Please see our information on how to access support at UWE Bristol.

 For more information about support available, watch Student Finance England's film, 'What help is available?'.